THS-International/website/src/markdown-pages/pt.md

 **MARKETING MANAGER**

-* Responsible for handling matters related to communication, such as Facebook groups and Instagram
+* Responsible for handling matters related to communication, such as Facebook groups, Instagram, and website
 * Managing channels towards students, such as our event sign-up page

 **FINANCIAL MANAGER**